jnanadarshan/homelab-docs/docs/cups_printing.md

 # How to Install CUPS Print Server on Raspberry Pi and use Ricoh SP111 as a Network Printer

-?> This is a beginer friendly tutorial
+?> This is a beginner friendly tutorial

 CUPS is an open-source printing system developed by Apple for UNIX like operating systems.
-Running CUPS on a Raspberry Pi and attaching a USB printer to the device can make the printer accessible to all the devices within the network, without having any WiFi or Enthernet interface on the printer.
+Running CUPS on a Raspberry Pi and attaching a USB printer to the device can make the printer accessible to all the devices within the network, without having any WiFi or Ethernet interface on the printer.
 I use CUPS to use my ultra-cheap Ricoh SP111 Laser printer as a network printer for my Home.

 Here are the steps.